DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 The policy will return ABORT and set the context variable `crypto_error` if there has been any error at runtime.
 Your proxy bundles can check this variable in `FaultRules`.

-Errors can result at runtime if
+Errors can result at runtime if:

 * you do not specify an `action` property, or the `action` is neither `encrypt` nor `decrypt`
 * you pass a key of invalid length (not 128, 192, or 256 bits)